 Prevention: writing defensively

-Because the charge of plagiarism is so bad, like defensive driving, a kind of defensive writing.
-When you quote or paraphrase, make sure you cite your source and make clear in the text and in the footnotes exactly what you have taken from your source.
-And ask yourself, could your worst enemy find in your paper the excuse to make a charge of plagiarism?
+Because the charge of plagiarism is so serious, consider a kind of defensive writing (similar to defensive driving).
+When you quote or paraphrase, make sure you always cite your source and make clear in the text and in the footnotes exactly what you have taken from your source.
+Always ask yourself, could your worst enemy find anywhere in your paper any excuse to charge you with plagiarism?

-As you may be aware, recently two well-known popular historians have been charged with plagiarism -- see the Weekly Standard articles "A Historian and Her Sources: Doris Kearns Goodwin's Borrowed Materials" and "Stephen Ambrose, Copycat: The Latest Work of a Bestselling Historian Isn't All His."
+As you may be aware, recently two well-known popular historians have been charged with plagiarism -- see the articles “A Historian and Her Sources” and “Stephen Ambrose, Copycat.”

 In both cases, they copied entire passages with only minimal changes to the original.
 Worse, the first edition of Goodwin’s book did not even cite the sources she copied from.
 Ambrose, the Weekly Standard article (above) points out, offers only “a single footnote that cites pages 21 to 27 in ‘Wings of Morning’ with no further explanation or credit” for six paragraphs very similar to “Wings of Morning.”